 cancer of the pancreas or bile ducts

 An estimated 500,000 ERCP procedures are performed annually in the United States.
 As one of the most technically demanding and high-risk procedures performed by Louisville gastroenterologists, ERCP requires significant focused training and experience in order to maximize success and minimize poor outcomes.
-Dr. William Evans has completed sub-specialty training, and with 10 years of experience since training, he has performed over 3,000 ERCP procedures.

 What is Involved in ERCP?